w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 ## Architectural Differences: Polkadot and Ethereum

-As previously mentioned, Ethereum is a **general-purpose** virtual machine that is able to run sandboxed programs are written in Solidity, whereas Polkadot is a meta-protocol for other parachains to connect and interact with each other.
+As previously mentioned, Ethereum is a **general-purpose** virtual machine that can run sandboxed programs are written in Solidity, whereas Polkadot is a meta-protocol for other parachains to connect and interact with each other.

 Ethereum operates as a single chain, homogenous chain.
 Each Ethereum node is divided into two
 layers: the **consensus** and **execution** layers.
-Each layer is respectively responsible for handling the block validation information, peer discovery, and Proof-of-Stake of the Ethereum client.
+Each layer handles the block validation information, peer discovery, and Proof-of-Stake of the Ethereum client.

 Polkadot's primary component is the **relay chain**, which is a homogenous **sharded** network.
-The relay chain aggregates information from its shards, the parachains, where consensus and finality are agreed upon by Polkadot validators.
+The relay chain aggregates information from its shards, the parachains, where Polkadot validators agree upon consensus and finality.
 In essence, one can look at Polkadot as a series of **runtimes**, which are state transition functions used to describe parachains (shards), as well as Polkadot itself.
 Like Ethereum, Polkadot clients abstract away many of their responsibilities into various components built using Substrate.

 ### Forks, Upgrades, and Governance

-Ethereum governance is done off-chain, where a variety of stakeholders come to a consensus through some other medium other than the protocol itself.
+Ethereum governance is done off-chain, where various stakeholders come to a consensus through some medium other than the protocol itself.
 Upgrades on Ethereum will follow the standard hard-fork procedure, requiring validators to upgrade their nodes to implement protocol changes.

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses on-chain [governance](./learn-opengov.md) with a multicameral system.
 There are several avenues to issue